itava0/React-Gym/README.md

 # React Gym

-This application is a gym membershipt system that allows users to manage their membership, trainers, and classes, as well as schedule appointments.
-It is built using Next.js, Node.js, Express, Stripe, and Postgress.
+This application is a gym membership system that allows users to manage their membership, trainers, and classes, as well as schedule appointments.
+It is built using Next.js, Node.js, Express, Stripe, and Postgres.

 ## Features

 - Manage membership: subscribe and cancel membership.
-- Manage trainers: Sign up fo personal trainers.
+- Manage trainers: Sign up for personal trainers.
 - Manage classes: Sign up for classes.
 - Schedule appointments: Schedule appointments for with    trainers.